 Unfortunately, that requires humans to stop being humans.
 So you settle for the 2nd best idea: tricking humans into accidentally saving themselves while trying to get rich.

-It’s 10 times bigger than childhood vaccines, which were previously humanity’s greatest accomplishment in the “not dying young” category.
+It beats childhood vaccines, smallpox eradication, and every other “not dying” intervention humanity has ever attempted.
 That’s like being 10 times better than pizza.
 Impossible, yet here we are.

 The Comparison That Makes Charity Look Sad:

 You don’t donate to this.
 You invest in it.
-Then you get obscenely wealthy while accidentally saving humanity as a side effect.
+Then you could get wealthy while accidentally saving humanity as a side effect.

-It’s what Jesus would do if he’d taken an economics class.
+It’s what Jesus might do if he’d taken an economics class.

 Choose Your Own Adventure